-As part of the second analysis step, it identifies EEW's contractual performance obligations, i.e., the promised goods and services, and examines them to identify whether they are capable of being distinct and are distinct within the context of the contract.
-If the promised goods or services are not distinct, they are combined with other goods or services until the Company identifies a bundle of goods or services that is distinct.
+As part of the second analysis step, EEW identifies contractual performance obligations, i.e., the promised goods and services, and examines them to identify whether they are capable of being distinct and are distinct within the context of the contract.
+If the promised goods or services are not distinct, they are combined with other goods or services until the company identifies a bundle of goods or services that is distinct.
 As a rule, EEW acts as the principal.